 If we change the prefix and replace be– with her-, we end up with herstellen, which means “to manufacture or produce.”
 And if we choose another prefix — aus — we end up with ausstellen, a verb we can translate as “to exhibit or show,” such as when you exhibit your latest artistic masterpiece: Ich habe mein letztes künstlerisches Meisterwerk ausgestellt.

 There are plenty more prefixes to choose from (Fact alert!
-The verbs legen and stellen have the most), but let’s take a look at one final one: vor-.
-We now have vorstellen, which means "to imagine" if you use it with the dative case and "to introduce (to a person)" if you use it with the accusative case.
-(If you’re freaking out at the mention of cases, check out our German courses for answers, or await a soon-to-be-written article on the topic… )
+The verbs legen and stellen have the most), but let’s take a look at one final one: vor.
+With this and stellen, we now have vorstellen, which means “to imagine” if you use it with the dative case and “to introduce (to a person)” if you use it with the accusative case.
+(If you’re freaking out at the mention of cases, check out our German courses for answers.)

 Let’s break it down and focus on the prefixes independently.
-The particle be- means to inflict something on someone or something else.
-For instance, “I paint a cat" (as in make a painting of a cat) is Ich male eine Katze.
-But let’s add be- to the verb malen – "to paint."
+The particle be– means to inflict something on someone or something else.
+For instance, “I paint a cat” (as in to make a painting of a cat) is Ich male eine Katze.
+But let’s add be- to the verb malen — “to paint.”
 We now have Ich bemale eine Katze, which means you are painting directly onto the cat.
 Congratulations, your cat is now green, and despises prefixes.
 But at least you can see how a simple particle can change intention and meaning.